Andreas Hofer: Armed rebellion begins

 The Tyrolean Rebellion began on 9 April 1809 in Innsbruck.
 The previous night, organizers dumped sacks of sawdust into the River Inn as a sign to start the rebellion; floating through the town and down the Inn Valley, it alerted the rebels.
 Church bells summoned men to fight with muskets and farmyard implements.
 They soon overran smaller Bavarian garrisons and surprised a column of French infantry that was passing through the area.

-On 11 April Tyrolean militia defeated a Bavarian force in Sterzing which led to the occupation of Innsbruck before noon.
+On 11 April the Tyrolean militia defeated a Bavarian force in Sterzing which led to the occupation of Innsbruck before noon.
 Though French forces came across the Brenner Pass as a relief and a united French-Bavarian contingent counterattacked the next night, the Tyroleans fought them in the First Battle of Bergisel until Hofer and his allies won on the morning of the 13th.
 While Austrian forces under General Johann Gabriel Chasteler de Courcelles moved into the Tyrolean capital and installed a provisional government led by Joseph Hormayr, Hofer advanced south, taking Bozen and Trent.

 Hopes of a successful rebellion waned when Napoleon defeated the Austrian forces of Archduke Charles of Austria in a series of battles of Teugen-Hausen, Abensberg, Eckmühl, and Ratisbon, whereafter the Austrian troops withdrew from Tyrol and Hofer had to pull back to the mountains.
 The French Marshal François Joseph Lefebvre took charge of the Tyrolean theatre, and Bavarian and Saxon forces under the command of Karl Philipp von Wrede on 13 May defeated the Austrians in a bloody skirmish at Wörgl.
 The Bavarians re-occupied Innsbruck on 19 May.
 However, when their French allies left, the rebellion flared up again.